Grouping SKUs

 to help you build a GUI widget in your admin portal that allows users to associate and disassociate SKU groups with SKUs and products.

-This prioritization logic applies to any differing tax codes, harmonized system codes, and export control classification numbers in both the SKU and its associated SKU group.
+This prioritization logic applies to any differing tax codes, harmonized system codes, and export control classification numbers in the SKU and its associated SKU group.

 For example, let’s say an items[]